1871fotc/fotc/docs/cemetery.md

 ## When you arrive

-At the main entrance you'll find:
+If you enter main entrance through the front gates, you'll find:

-- The Front Gates
-- Canon Garland Place
-- the Office
+- Canon Garland Place named after [David John Garland](https://adb.anu.edu.au/biography/garland-david-john-6278).
+The Flagpole here is the departure point for [guided heritage walks](guided-walks.md) and most [self-guided walks](walks/index.md)
+- the [Office](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) is open 8am -4pm Monday to Friday.
+Staff can answer your enquiries, including helping to locate graves and ashes memorial sites.
-- the Museum operated by the Friends of Toowong Cemetery.
+- an Educational Museum operated by the Friends of Toowong Cemetery.
 If the museum is closed, staff at the Office will be pleased to open it for you.
-- the departure point for most [self-guided walks](walks/index.md)
-- toilets, the only ones available in the cemetery
+- toilets, the only ones open in the cemetery.

-Near the Richer Street side entrance, ??? metres along Boundart Road (???
-Avenue), you'll find a Shelter Shed, the departure point for [guided heritage walks](guided-walks.md).
+If you enter via the Richer Street side entrance, turn left and stay left to drive 850 metres along Boundary Road (???
+Avenue) to Canon Garland Place.

 ## Toowong Cemetery Map

+Inside the cemetery you can get around by driving, walking, riding a bike or scooter.
+Some roads in the cemetery are very steep.

-Before you start, plan your walk by looking at the map.
+Before you start, plan your visit by looking at the map.

 <a href="http://www.fotc.org.au/toowong_map.jpg" title="click to expand">
   <figure>